suusanp/stealth-health/m5/prototype.md

 ## Implementation Details

+### Rationale for Selecting React Native

+We chose React Native for our Fitbit app prototype due to its cross-platform capabilities, to develop a single codebase that can be deployed on both iOS and Android devices.
+Our group members use both Android and Apple devices, and we wanted to ensure that the app would be accessible to all team members during the development process.
+Additionally, React Native has extensive documentation and a large community, which would we can use for troubleshooting and support, since none of our team members had prior experience with mobile app development.
+Our team has also had previous experience developing in React, which made the transition to React Native smoother.

 ### Expo as a Development Platform

 Expo is a comprehensive framework for developing React Native applications across iOS, Android, and web platforms.
 It simplifies the development process by abstracting complex platform-specific details, enabling our team to focus on creating a seamless user experience.

 ### Rationale for Selecting Expo

 Expo is renowned for facilitating the development of cross-platform applications with React Native, putting efficiency and the developer experience in the forefornt.
-Its open-source nature fosters a transparent, community-driven environment.
+It is open-source and has a large community of developers, so as beginners to mobile app development, we can easily get started with Expo.
+We also chose Expo because it is test-friendly; We each downloaded the Expo Go app, which allows us to preview the app on real devices during development.

 #### Evaluation of Expo's Privacy Policies and Open-Source Nature